nic-donaldson/not-terrible-maths/README.md

 To-do
 =====

+* Port the server to Tornado (both websockets and regular)
 * Figure out why the server throws an error occasionally on connects/disconnects
 * Prettify the client
 * Define a protocol for messages